pentagridsec/smsgate/README.rst

 The SMS gateway implements a few features which are:

-- Support for a GSM modem pool attached via USB
+- Support for a GSM modem pool attached via USB (or serial interfaces)
 - Receive SMS and forward it via SMTP to a e-mail recipient
 - XML-RPC API to fetch received SMS, to send SMS, to check the SMS delivery status, and to send USSD codes
 - Support for API token to control API access